filamentphp/filament/docs/04-tables.md

 title: Building Tables
 ---

-<p class="lg:text-2xl">Filament includes a table builder which can be used to create interactive tables in the admin panel.</p>
+Filament includes a table builder which can be used to create interactive tables in the admin panel.

 Tables have [columns](#columns) and [filters](#filters), which are defined in two methods on the table object.